timshannon/townsourced/README.md

 Minneapolis Tech community at [Minnedemo](https://minnestar.org/minnedemo/), but it never went any further than that.

-I've finally gotten around to open sourcing it, and I believe there are a few interesting things in the source code that I hope will, at a minimum be useful as an example.
+I've finally gotten around to open sourcing it, and I believe there are a few interesting things in the source code that I hope will, at a minimum, be useful as an example.

 More details can be found at [tech.townsourced.com](http://tech.townsourced.com) where I've dived into the deeper details of **Townsourced**.